-The Board of Directors is currently composed of seven members, each of whom is a Group I director under the terms of our organizational documents.
+The Board of Directors is currently composed of seven members, six of whom are Group I directors and one of whom is a Group IV director under the terms of our organizational documents.

 Under our certificate of incorporation, the number of Group I directors may be no fewer than three or more than 20 directors and will be determined in accordance with our bylaws.
 The bylaws provide that the number of directors will be fixed by resolution of the Board and may be no fewer than three directors or more than 21 directors, provided that the number of Group I directors may be no fewer than three directors or more than 20 directors and there shall be one director acting as a Group IV director.